1947

 The House of Apache Fires @ Sedona

-The House of Apache Fires is Sedona’s most notable historic home.
-This because of the design
+The House of Apache Fires is Sedona’s most beloved and notable historic home.
+This, because of

-more involved in the home's construction than the wave of a stick.
-For 7 years I have
+vision with friends, but, there was much more involved in the home's construction than the

 The Who?